Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Experiments

 \subsection{CST Outperforms Prompting Baselines}

-\textbf{Design.} We compare CST against prompting baselines in order to test whether models can simply be instructed to give more faithful CoT reasoning.
-We prompt the \texttt{Qwen3-235B-A22B} instruction-following model to: (1) use generalizable reasoning principles to answer the problem at hand (\emph{General Principles}), (2) give an exhaustive account of reasoning supporting the answer (\emph{Exhaustive Reasoning}), (3) generate CoT reasoning that satisfies the definition of faithfulness in \citep{jacovi2020towards} (\emph{Faithfulness Description}), or (4) generate CoT reasoning that will pass a test for counterfactual simulatability, along with a description of our testing procedure.
-We cannot apply the same prompts to \texttt{gpt-oss-120b}, because its reasoning style is generally unchanged by instructions.
+\textbf{Design.} We compare CST against prompting baselines to test whether models can simply be instructed to give more faithful CoT.
+We prompt the \texttt{Qwen3-235B-A22B} instruction-following model to: (1) use generalizable reasoning principles (\emph{General Principles}), (2) give an exhaustive account of its reasoning (\emph{Exhaustive Reasoning}), (3) generate CoT that satisfies the definition of faithfulness in \citep{jacovi2020towards} (\emph{Faithfulness Description}), or (4) generate CoT that will pass a test for counterfactual simulatability, along with a description of our testing procedure.
+We cannot apply the same prompts to \gpt, because its reasoning style is generally unchanged by instructions.
 For this model, we turn up or down the ``reasoning effort'' parameter in the prompt, similar to \citet{guan2025monitoring}.
-Together API supports reasoning effort for \texttt{gpt-oss} models.
-Both settings use a \deepseek monitor.
-We run this experiment with cue-based counterfactuals for MMLU, where results are highly stable across seeds and better reveal differences between conditions.
+Both settings use a \deepseek monitor and cue-based counterfactuals for MMLU.

 \textbf{Results.} The results are shown in \Cref{fig:prompting_baselines}.
 For both models, we find that CST far exceeds the best prompting baseline G-mean (by 25 points for \qwen and 35 for \gpt).
 Thus, explicitly training models for CoT faithfulness appears to be far more effective than prompting alone.